RFdiffusion3

 inputs=/inputs/uncond_monomer.json

-RFdiffusion3 will sample one or more all-atom monomers in the requested length range and write PDB/CIF outputs under /outputs.
+RFdiffusion3 will sample one or more all-atom monomers in the requested length range and write the selected structure output type under /outputs.

 Example 2: simple protein binder